We have updated the format of our Terms and Conditions.

-1.2 The Licence entitles You to access the Software on any computer, lap-top, tablet, smart-phone or other mobile computing device proprietary to You.
+1.2 The Licence entitles You and Your Users to access the Software on any computer, laptop, tablet, smart-phone or other mobile computing device proprietary to You.

 1.3 If You purchase an upgrade to a different package of the Software during Your Licence Period then the Commencement Date will be amended to be the date that the new version of the Software is accessed by You and a new Minimum Commitment (as per the previous original) from the new Commencement Date shall apply.